ChessFox/ChessFox/README.md

 ### Hi there 👋

+- I started out coding C++, but also did some HTML on the side

+- Speaks:
+ English
+- Writes:
+  C++,
+ VBA,
+ VB.Net, and
+  C#

 <!--
 **ChessFox/ChessFox** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.